HughP/LinguisticsLibrarianList/README.md

 _What is a resource?_ Not a language resource.
 Resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occuring confrences, etc.

 ###Additions
 Please organize additions by section first and then alphabetical, within section.
 Fork the list.
-Make additions in your copy then send a pull request for additions to be added to the main list. _Got questions?_ create an issue.
+Make additions in your copy then send a pull request for additions to be added to the main list.
+Contributions must also agree with the license statement. _Got questions?_ create an issue.

 ##Resources for audio curation and digitization